 It’s been reported in a handful of news sources that ‘archaeologists claim to have found a Trojan horse in Turkey’.
 The story appeared first in Greek Reporter, and it’s been repeated in The Jerusalem Post, Illinois News Today, and IBTimes India in the last four days.

-This is just a quick note to repeat what others have already pointed out, especially Spencer McDaniel in his blog Tales of Times Forgotten, plus an update here (just in case anyone is reading this who doesn’t already follow him!):
+This is just a quick note to repeat what others have already pointed out, especially Spencer McDaniel at Tales of Times Forgotten, plus an update here (just in case anyone is reading this who doesn’t already follow Spencer!):

 Every bit of the story is complete fiction.